haiaty/neverstoplearning-php/Learn/Language/anonymous-functions-closures.md

 # Anonymous functions/closures

 Anonymous functions, also known as closures, allow the creation of functions which have no specified name.
-They are most useful as the value of callback parameters ([Example](#example-2)), but they have many other uses.
+Because the function has no name, you can’t call it like a regular function.
+Instead you must either assign it to a variable ([Example](#example-3)) (PHP automatically converts such expressions into instances of the Closure internal class) or pass it to another function as an argument ([Example](#example-2)).

 Anonymous functions are implemented using the [Closure class](http://www.php.net//manual/en/class.closure.php).

-Closures can also be used as the values of variables; PHP automatically converts such expressions into instances of the Closure internal class.  ([Example](#example-3))

 Closures can also accept regular arguments ([Example](#example-1)).